openstack-archive/tap-as-a-service/API_REFERENCE.rst

    the Neutron port from which the traffic needs to be monitored already exists)

-5. Observer the mirroed traffic on the monitoring VM by running tools such as tcpdump.
+5. Observe the mirroed traffic on the monitoring VM by running tools such as tcpdump.